MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthough-creating-an-extension-pack.md

   - "vssdk"
 ---
 # Walkthrough: Creating an Extension Pack
 An Extension Pack is a set of extensions that can be installed together.
-An Extension Packs enable you to easily share your favorite extensions with other users or creating a set of extensions for a particular scenario.
+Extension Packs enable you to easily share your favorite extensions with other users or bundle a set of extensions together for a particular scenario.

 ## Prerequisites
  Starting in Visual Studio 2015, you do not install the Visual Studio SDK from the download center.
 It is included as an optional feature in Visual Studio setup.
 You can also install the VS SDK later on.
 For more information, see [Installing the Visual Studio SDK](../extensibility/installing-the-visual-studio-sdk.md).